 Regardless of the discussions surrounding it, something’s undeniable: Globalization has changed the world.
-And it continues to, affecting the way we experience culture and entertainment, do business and travel.
+And it continues to, affect the way we experience culture and entertainment, do business, and travel.

 Of course, the effect of globalization hasn’t been uniform across countries and regions.
 Levels of ethnic diversity and openness to different cultures vary across locations.
 And, as marketers, it’s key for us to know what to expect, diversity-wise, when helping a brand disembark in a new market.

 There are several partners you’ll rely on when working with an expanding international brand.
 Among them, a translation agency.
 Knowing the cultural landscape of your target local is vital for you to get actively involved in the marketing localization process, ensuring that your client’s goals are met.

 Let’s take a look at the most diverse country in the world along with some of the least diverse.

 Finding The Most Diverse Country in the World

 Papua New Guinea might be a small country, with a population of fewer than 9 million people.
 But it’s the most diverse country in the world, hosting 12% of existing languages.

 12 of the 848 languages that originated on the island have no living speakers, while the majority of them have fewer than 1,000 speakers.